 During the year under review, the water quality results from the Tawhiti Stream sites show that the inflow from the roadside tributary is not having a significant effect on the water quality in the Tawhiti Stream at the consent compliance point (THW000470).
-Although the conductivity, ammoniacal nitrogen and unionised ammonia were elevated in the roadside tributary above the confluence with the stream, these parameters were found to have reduced in the stream downstream of the confluence.
+Although the alkalinity, conductivity and ammoniacal nitrogen were elevated in the roadside tributary above the confluence with the stream, these parameters were found to have reduced in the stream downstream of the confluence.